Features

 Changing the Visible Date

 By default, the event calendar displays the current week.
-We can change the visible week using the startDate property:
+You can set the initial date using using the startDate property:

 <script>